Followers

 Alice C. Linsley

 Marriage and ascendancy patterns are highly resistant to change.
 If the pattern survived Egyptian captivity and deportation to Babylon, it surely continued afterwards.
-In fact, it appears to have continued to the time of Jesus and then stopped, as if the pattern had fulfilled its purpose once Messiah was born.

 Jesus' mother's name was named Miriam daughter of Joachim Son of Pntjr (Panther).
 From predynastic times (4000 B.C.), ntjr designated a ruler in the service of the High God.
 Pntjr was the name of Joachim's mother, evidence that the Hebrew traced lineage by both the male and female lines.
 A limestone stela (1539-1291 B.C.) bearing the names of Pekhty-nisu and his wife, Pa-netjer, is on exhibit at the Brooklyn Museum.